codereader/DarkRadiant/README.md

 "Solution 'DarkRadiant'" item and choosing Build Solution.
 The DarkRadiant.exe file will be placed into the `install/` folder.

+In case of compilation errors related to *external/Eigen*, make sure the submodule sources are present, either by using the *--recurse-submodules* clone switch, or by invoking *git submodule update -i* if you already cloned the repository.

 # Compiling on Linux

 ## Prerequisites